tomas-fryza/vhdl-course/labs/project/README.md

 * **Never, ever** use `rising_edge` or `falling_edge` to test edges of non-clock signals under any circumstances!

+* Use hierarchical design, ie. instances, top-level, several files, etc.

+* Use synchronous entities with clk.

 * In a synchronous process, the first thing to do is test the clock edge, then synchronous reset.
 The only exception is asynchronous operations.

-* Use hierarchical design, ie. instances, top-level, several files, etc.

 * Use only input `in` or output `out` ports and not ~~inout~~.